horseshoe/horseshoe/README.md

 {{/a}}
 ```

-#### Inline Partial (`{{< partial}}`)
+#### Inline Partials
-Inline partial tags define a partial template inline in the current template.
+Inline partial tags (`{{< partial}}`) define a partial template inline in the current template.
 In this way, partial templates can be nested instead of requiring them to be loaded from another source, like a string or template file.

 Inline partials can only be included (using a partial tag) in the scope of the template in which they are declared.
 They cannot be included in any other template.
 This prevents naming collisions of inline partials in multiple templates and allows inline partials to be overridden later in a template or in a nested scope.